 He joined Cocoaland Group in 1996 as an Accountant and was subsequently promoted to Group Accountant in 1998.
-As the Group Accountant, he is responsible for the Group's daily accounting and corporate finance functions.
+He is responsible for the Group's daily accounting, corporate finance, human resources and administrative functions.
 Prior to joining the Cocoaland Group, he was an Accounts Executive in May Plastics Industries Berhad, a public listed company principally involved in the business of plastic injection molding for 4 years.